-/home/user/.globus/certificates
+/home/hag/.globus/certificates

-5.14 Deploying and installing the broker portlets (with Gridsphere)
+5.3.5 Deploying and installing the broker portlets (with Gridsphere)

 Next, deploy the set of portlets according to the instructions for the portlet framework being used.
-Two ways you can do this In Gridsphere are described below:
+Two ways you can do this in Gridsphere are described below:

-Note: If you have downloaded the source version of Gridsphere and have deployed Gridsphere into a pre-existing Tomcat installation, \$CATALINA\HOME will be the path to Tomcat.
-If you installed Gridsphere packaged with Tomcat, then \$CATALINA\HOME is the path to the Gridsphere installation.
+[Note: If you have downloaded the source version of Gridsphere and have deployed Gridsphere into a preexisting Tomcat installation, \$CATALINA_HOME will be the path to Tomcat.
+If you installed Gridsphere packaged with Tomcat, then \$CATALINA_HOME is the path to the Gridsphere installation.]

-- 1) Deploying the web archive - a.
-Copy the "gridbusbroker.war" web archive into the \$CATALINA\HOME/webapps directory. - b.
-Restart Tomcat and the web archive will be automatically deployed. - c.
-Login to the Gridsphere portal and access the "Portlet Application Manager" portlet, which is located under the "Portlets" submenu of the "Administration" menu. - d.
-Deploy the gridbusbroker portlet webapp as shown in the diagram below.
-By entering "gridbusbroker" in the "Deploy new portlet webapp" text field and clicking "deploy", Gridsphere becomes aware of the new portlets.
+- Deploying the web archive - Copy the "gridbusbroker.war" web archive into the \$CATALINA_HOME/webapps directory. - Restart Tomcat and the web archive will be automatically deployed. - Login to the Gridsphere portal and access the "Portlet Application Manager" portlet, which is located under the "Portlets" submenu of the "Administration" menu. - Deploy the gridbusbroker portlet webapp as shown in Fig. 5 By entering "gridbusbroker" in the "Deploy new portlet webapp" text field and clicking "deploy", Gridsphere becomes aware of the new portlets. - Create a new group and add the gridbusbroker portlets to it.

-Figure 5: Deploying the webapp.

-e.
-Create a new group and add the gridbusbroker portlets to it.
 To access this option go to the "Administration" menu, then to the "groups" submenu, and then select the "create new group" option.

-Figure 6 : Adding portlets to group.

-- f.
-Tell Gridsphere to create a Template layout for the portlets. - g.
-Go to the "Welcome" menu and tick the box next to the gridbusbroker portlet webapp and then save, as shown below.
-A new menu will be displayed that will give you access to the gridbusbroker portlet webapp.
+Fig.6 - Tell Gridsphere to create a Template layout for the portlets. - Go to the "Welcome" menu and tick the box next to the gridbusbroker portlet webapp and then save, as shown in Fig.7.
+A new menu will be displayed that will give you access to the gridbusbroker portlet webapp. - Deploying the Gridsphere project using "ant deploy" If you have downloaded the source version of Gridsphere you can alternatively deploy the Gridsphere project version of the gridbusbroker portlets. - Start by extracting gridbusbroker_project.tar into the projects sub-directory of your Gridsphere source installation.

-Figure 7 : Configure group membership.

-2) Deploying the Gridsphere project using "ant deploy"

-If you have downloaded the source version of Gridsphere you can alternatively deploy the Gridsphere project version of the gridbusbroker portlets.

-a.
-Start by extracting gridbusbroker\project.tar into the projects subdirectory of your Gridsphere source installation.
 The projects directory gets created when you run "ant new-project" from the Gridsphere source installation directory.
 If the projects directory doesn't already exist, simply create it.
 The basic directory structure should look as follows:

+- Enter the /projects/gridbusbroker/directory

+Figure 5: Deploy Broker Portlets

-- b.
-Enter the /projects/gridbusbroker/ directory - c.
-Ensure \$CATALINA\HOME is correctly pointing to your Tomcat installation and run the command "ant deploy".
-This will deploy the gridbusbroker portlets. - d.
-Restart the Tomcat server and then follow steps c. to g. from "1) Deploying the web archive".
+- Ensure \$CATALINA_HOME is correctly pointing to your Tomcat installation and run the command "ant deploy".
+This will deploy the gridbusbroker portlets. - Restart the Tomcat server and then follow steps (starting from the third step) from "Deploying the web archive".

-Now that the broker demo portlets are accessible, it is time to see what each of them does and how they have been implemented.
+Now that the broker demo portlets are accessible, it is time to see what each of them does and how they have been implemented!

-5.15 The MyProxy Portlet
+5.3.6 The MyProxy Portlet